NaMasondo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-7-file, creates a file name \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School 8-cwd_state,  writes the result of command ls -la into file ls_cwd_content 9-duplicate_last_line, script that duplicates the last line of the file iacta
+7-file, creates a file name \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School 8-cwd_state,  writes the result of command ls -la into file ls_cwd_content 9-duplicate_last_line, script that duplicates the last line of the file iacta 10-no_more_js, script deletes all regular files with .js extension in the current directory including its subfolders